Meeting the Material Breach Definition is Essential to Winning Your Case

 Commercial Breach of Contract: In commercial contracts, the applicable material default and breach definition depend upon the particular facts.
 The history and relationships between you and the other party could be highly relevant.

-- It is important for you to note that remedies for a material breach of contract are not used by courts to punish the breaching party.
+- It is important for you to note that remedies for breach of contract are not used by courts to punish the breaching party.

 - Your remedy is essential to get what you initially bargained for.
 Therefore, any material damages would be fashioned accordingly.

-Material Breach Clause, Default & Breached Definition in Government Contracts
+Material Breach of Contract Definition in Government Contracts

 In Federal Government contracts, you must realize that there are a substantial amount of material breach clauses embedded in construction contracts and service contracts from the Federal Acquisition Regulations.